nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 ## VII - Tails
 ## tails are generated and distracting to kittens.
 Kittens can bring life back into old tails as a perk.
 Kittens tails have more bones.

+Tails are an upgrade to the normal cat egirl filter.
+Tails come to life for kittens.
+Tails are a way of life for warriors.
+Tails protect your back and show your weight.

 # IIX - Know The Way Of The Kitten, before you know the way of the cat.
 ## We rest on the cat.
 We love the cat.
 The way of the cat is fat.